Photo courtesy of Ajay Suresh / Flickr

 The Children’s Advocacy Center of Rutherford and Cannon Counties recently wrapped up the 8th annual 19 Days of Activism, an annual November event to raise awareness of violence against children.
 This year, the Day of Activism ran from Nov.
 1 to Nov.
 19.

 This year’s local theme was to raise awareness of the impact that opioid and substance abuse has on children in Rutherford County and Cannon County.
-Executive Director of the Child Advocacy Center of Rutherford and Cannon Counties Sharon DeBoer said people do not think of children when they consider opioid addiction, opioid overdoses and the drug epidemic in America.
+Executive Director of the Child Advocacy Center of Rutherford and Cannon Counties Sharon DeBoer said people do not think of children when they consider opioid addiction, opioid overdoses, and the drug epidemic in America.
+This epidemic doesn’t just affect the life of the person living it but the people around them, because of their addiction it can, in turn, cause extreme issues.
+That is why people need to keep up with the latest research on opioid addiction, and how it can be remedied in today’s world.

 “We see 50 to 60 cases each month, and over 50 percent of those are drug-endangered children,” said Brittnie Noble, the community education coordinator at the CAC.